rwiankowski/homeserver-nixos/docs/ARR_STACK_SETUP.md

 **URL:** `https://prowlarr.home.yourdomain.com`

 Prowlarr manages indexers (sites that list torrents) and connects them to all your *arr apps.

+**Note:** Prowlarr configuration is stored in `/var/lib/prowlarr` (NixOS default location).
+This is managed automatically by the system.

 #### Initial Configuration